ahull002/sb_guided_capstone_financial_pipeline/README.md

 ## Technologies
 Project is created with:

-- Hortonworks HDP Sandbox 3.0.0
+- Microsoft Azure
+- Databricks
 - Python 3.8+

 ==================================================